 If hiring a Federal Work Study student, the candidate must bring a copy of their Financial Aid award summary to the interview.
 Documentation can be found in their MYUB Portal.
 The supervisor verifies the student received and accepted their Federal Work Study award.

-UB Student Employees who have not been employed at UB within the last two (2) years must complete the following Student Employment New Hire Packet:
+UB Student Employees who have not been employed at UB within the last two (2) years must complete all of the documents on the Hiring Checklist.

 If the student has been employed at UB within the last two (2) years, only complete the following Student Employment Contract: